-The 19 “Most-Used” Reddit Slang Terms & Acronyms EXPLAINED
+The 19 “Most-Used” Reddit Slang Terms [DEFINED & EXPLAINED]

 Reddit is a great place for information junkies.
 Whatever your interests, regardless of how niche they are, I can guarantee you there will be a subreddit about it.

-Being one of the most popular web apps on the planet, Reddit has hundreds of millions of daily users that uploads terabytes of content every day.
+Being one of the most popular web apps on the planet, Reddit has hundreds of millions of daily users that upload terabytes of content every day.

-But some of the terms, words, and slang used on Reddit can be a little confusing; the platform kind of has its own language, based on acronyms, that, to the uninitiated, might be tricky to understand.
+But some of the terms, words, slang and abbreviations used on Reddit can be a little confusing; the platform kind of has its own language, based on acronyms, that, to the uninitiated, might be tricky to understand.

-Kind of like phrases like XOXO but just specific to Reddit.
+Kind of like phrases like XOXO or SMH, but just specific to Reddit.

 And that is where this guide comes into play.
 Below are all the most-used acronyms and slang terms used on Reddit.
 As you’ll see, once you understand the meaning behind them, most of them make quite a bit of sense.